Mental Health First Aid – A Course That Can Save Lives

 QNI Publications Manager, Joanna Sagnella, writes for The QNI blog on her experience of attending a ‘Mental Health First Aid Course’.
 Mental Health Awareness Week is running from 14th to 20th May 2018.

 I had noticed the young woman was standing a little too close to the edge of the train platform.
-I hadn’t thought much of it because I was reading my kindle and because people do sometimes go too close to the edge, but I had noticed her and that thought lingered with me afterwards.
+I hadn’t thought much of it because I was reading and because people do sometimes go too close to the edge, but I had noticed her and that thought lingered with me afterwards.

 It wasn’t very busy as it was still early and I was sitting on a bench at Finchley Road station waiting for a train.
 Suddenly somebody screamed.
-I looked up and saw the young woman was half sitting half lying on the tracks.
+I looked up and saw the young woman was half sitting, half lying on the tracks.
 I looked the other way to see if a train was coming, but although one was due it hadn’t arrived yet.

 I turned around again.
 The young woman lifted her arms in the air in a painfully childlike gesture and two men from either end of the platform ran to her and literally scooped her up.
 Seconds later a train pulled in, totally oblivious to what could have happened.